Permanent Clock

 tpd LOW phase = 464ns

 By considering only the maximum timing values, the combined propagation delay for the critical paths of both the LOW and HIGH phases amounts to 501ns.
-Therefore, to ensure safe operation, the chosen clock frequency should accommodate this cumulative delay:
+Therefore, to guarantee safe operation, the chosen clock frequency should accommodate this cumulative delay:

 Implementation